angular/angular/src/lib/slider/slider.md

 | Page down   | Decrement the slider value by 10 steps.                                            |
 | End         | Set the value to the maximum possible.                                             |
 | Home        | Set the value to the minimum possible.                                             |

+### Accessibility
+Sliders without text or labels should be given a meaningful label via `aria-label` or `aria-labelledby`.